Terry Branstad: 2010 gubernatorial election

 On August 2, 2009, The Des Moines Register reported that Branstad was actively considering seeking the Republican nomination for governor.
 On October 7, Branstad filed papers to run for governor in the 2010 election.
 According to a September Des Moines Register poll, he maintained a 70% favorability rating from Iowans as compared to Governor Chet Culver's rating of 50%.

 On June 8, 2010, Branstad won the Republican gubernatorial nomination, but when opposing candidate Bob Vander Plaats conceded, he did not endorse Branstad.

 The Des Moines Tea Party gave Branstad a "no" on their report card regarding "criteria for acceptance" and said Branstad had "a history of raising taxes, [was] not a true conservative, increased the size of government every year he held office, [and] built a state-owned phone company."
 Former Iowa State Auditor Richard Johnson accused Branstad of keeping "two sets of books" on the state budget while governor.
 Johnson said Branstad needed to be "transparent" to Iowa voters about the reporting of Iowa's finances during his tenure as governor.

 2014 gubernatorial election

 Branstad ran for reelection in 2014.
 He was opposed in the Republican primary by Tom Hoefling, a political activist and nominee for president in 2012 for both America's Party and American Independent Party.
 Branstad won the primary with 83% of the vote.

 In the general election, Branstad faced Democratic nominee State Senator Jack Hatch and won with 59% of the vote.

 Voting rights

-Branstad rescinded an executive order by his predecessor Tom Vilsack that restored voting rights to approximately 115,000 felons who had completed their sentences.
+Branstad rescinded an executive order signed by governor Tom Vilsack that restored voting rights to approximately 115,000 felons who had completed their sentences.
 Iowa was the last remaining state to have felons permanently disenfranchised until 2020, when Branstad's successor, Kim Reynolds, restored voting rights for some felons who had completed their sentences.